 The longer you dance, the more embedded your habits become.
 You may have inadvertently adopted a style that is not only not what you intended, but is actually contrary to your personality and is holding you back.
 Your friends are too nice to tell you or aren’t able to explain it accurately enough to make

 Once your dancing stabilizes in one role (leader/follower), you might consider learning the opposite role.
-West Coast Swing is increasingly encouraging of ambi-dance-terity, channeling the teamwork aspect of the partnership rather than the relationship aspect.
-People venture here for a variety of reasons; There’s a gender/role imbalance at their local dance scene and they are
+West Coast Swing is increasingly encouraging of being ambi-dance-trous; channeling the teamwork aspect of the partnership rather than the relationship aspect.
+People venture here for a variety of reasons; There’s a role imbalance at their local dance scene and they

 Enter your text here… Wanna improve your West Coast Swing?
 Social dancing isn’t enough.
 You need to actually practice.
 But practicing is actually a skill unto itself, one that most partner dancers never actually learn explicitly, so it ends up being resented, inefficient, or neglected completely.
 But you neeeeeed it and there are so many